arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 # Introduction

 This set of Python scripts is using [pytest](https://docs.pytest.org/) library to drive functional testing of [wperf](../../README.md).
+Here you can also find `stress.ps1` a PowerShell script to stress test the driver.

 ## Testing prerequisites